jvelezmagic/jvelezmagic/content/post/2021-05-01-tidytuesday-2-18/index.markdown

 `anti_join()` of the tables to **remove** all those words that it did not require.

-Following the same logic described above, I made an `inner_join()` to **keep** only rthose words that were associated with some feeling given a lexicon.
+Following the same logic described above, I made an `inner_join()` to **keep** only those words that were associated with some feeling given a lexicon.
 This certainly narrowed my *corpus*, but for my mental question it worked to filter my observations instead of taking the global tops.
 Although, perhaps to build a model you might prefer to keep all the words and